andrzejlisek/ConChat/Readme.md

 * **TestModel** is blank \- Every model from the downloaded list will be stored in **models\.txt** and available to select in **Configuration state** even, if the model is not purposed to work with chatbot\.
 * **TestModel** is not blank \- For each moder, there will be send the question provided as **TextModel** parameter\.
 The model will be considered as valid if the chatbot server give answet for questions\.
 The answer will not analyzed\.
-If there is error answer, the model will not inslude and it will be sured, that the list contains usable models only instead of all theoretically available models\.
+If there is error answer, the model name will be preceeded with tilde character in **models\.txt** and will not be visible in **ConChat** model list\.
 The procedure may take several minutes and consumed tokens will not encountered in token counters\.
+You can include invisible model manually by editing the **models\.txt** file, especially when the model was excluded due to teporary unavailability during the test\.

 # Archive context files